Papua New Guinea

 Output 3: Healthy and sustainable supply chains and consumption

-After extensive participatory community consultations, poultry was introduced as a possible alternative to wild meat.
-A total of 593 chickens were distributed to the CBOs.
-Community members received comprehensive training and mentorship on animal care, poultry production, and biosecurity.
-The SWM Programme is also supporting community tree nurseries, planting over 58 000 native trees to reforest cleared areas.
+After extensive participatory community consultations, poultry was introduced as a possible alternative to wild meat, and 593 chickens were distributed to the community-based organizations.
+Community members received comprehensive training and mentorship on animal care, poultry production and biosecurity.
+The SWM Programme is also supporting community tree nurseries, planting more than 58 000 native trees to reforest cleared areas.
+In addition, other alternative sources of livelihoods, including cultivating mushrooms and beekeeping are supported.
+A recently signed agreement with a large, global coffee production and export company offers an opportunity to enhance incomes through existing coffee plantations in the three communities supported through the SWM Programme.

 Output4